Sign up for this email series:

 Pitting, ridging, and flaking under the nail, or separation from the nail bed (known as onycholysis) are early PsA symptoms.
 They are unique to this arthritic disease.
 Up to 90 percent of people with PsA experience nail changes.
 Nail changes may appear on one finger or toenail or on all 20 nails.

 Swollen, tender joints — a common psoriatic arthritis symptom — are caused by inflammation of the entheses, the place where ligaments attach to the bone.
 Nearly 50 percent of people with PsA experience this symptom, most frequently in the plantar fascia (bottom of the feet) and Achilles tendon (heel), making it painful to walk.
 Enthesitis can also affect the spine, elbows, ribs, and neck, making tissues in these areas tight and ropey.

 Psoriatic arthritis also attacks the large joints of the arms and legs, causing swelling and pain.
 Fingers and toes, as well as elbows, wrists, knees, and ankles may also be affected.

-Itchy, red or silvery lesions appear prior to the onset of psoriatic arthritis in approximately 75 percent of people with PsA.
-Skin disease can appear an average of seven to 12 years before developing PsA.
+Itchy, red, purple, or silvery lesions appear prior to the onset of psoriatic arthritis in approximately 75 percent of people with PsA.
+Skin disease can appear an average of 10 to 20 years before developing PsA.
 Some studies found that psoriasis can be more severe in people with PsA.